SamBami01/PwC-Call-Centre-Analysis-PowerBi/README.md

 Visualising customer and agent behaviour.

-Enjoyed working on this project because it gave me insight on understanding how calls and call agent manage their time across various departments.
+I enjoyed working on this project because it gave me insight into how callers and call agents manage their time across various departments.

-This Powe BI dashboard reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+This PowerBi dashboard reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

 • Overall customer satisfaction
 • Overall calls answered/abandoned